Measurement of Substructure from the Kinematics of the GD-1 Stellar Stream: Stream Dynamical Modeling

 \textbf{Model I ($\mathbf{r_s/{r_{s,\rm{\textbf{cdm}}}} = \rm{\textbf{constant}}}$):} This model characterizes the warm dark matter (WDM) scenario, assuming the dark matter particle is a thermal relic.
 The SHMF ($dN/dM$) in this scenario applies a modification to the CDM SHMF as follows:

 where $\gamma = 2.7$ and $\beta = 0.99$, determined from WDM simulations of a Milky Way mass galaxy based on the Aquarius simulations \citep{2014MNRAS.439..300L}.
-The half-mode mass, $M_{hm}$, parametrizes a turn-over in the subhalo mass function, implying a scarcity of subhalos below $M_{hm}$ compared to CDM expectations ($M_{hm} = 0)$.
+The half-mode mass, $M_{hm}$, parametrizes a turnover in the subhalo mass function, implying a scarcity of subhalos below $M_{hm}$ compared to CDM expectations ($M_{hm} = 0)$.
+The half-mode mass is connected to the WDM particle mass ($m_{\rm WDM}$).
+For reference, for $M_{\rm hm} = [10^6,10^7,10^8]~M_\odot$, $m_{\rm WDM} = [19,10,5]~\rm{keV}$ \citep{2021ApJ...917....7N}.
 We also define the parameter $f_{\rm sub}$, which is the fraction of the Milky Way's mass in subhalos:

 where we use $M_{\rm virial} = 1.3\times10^{12} M_\odot$ \citep{2017MNRAS.465...76M}.
-Free parameters in our modeling include the normalization of the SHMF, $M_{hm}$, and the concentration factor $A_r$, that controls the mass-size relation in Eq.~\ref{eq: r_s_m}.
+Free parameters in our modeling include the normalization of the SHMF, $M_{hm}$, and the concentration factor $A_r$, which controls the mass-size relation in Eq.~\ref{eq: r_s_m}.
 Our prior on the normalization of the SHMF is loguniform from effectively 0 to $3\times$ the expected CDM normalization \citep{2008MNRAS.391.1685S,2016MNRAS.463..102E}.
 We have tested a wider prior, up to 10$\times$ the CDM normalization, and found that more abundant subhalo models can still fit the data if the subhalos are sufficiently diffuse.
+In other words, from kinematic data alone we find that one can always increase the number of subhalos impacts (the stream impact rate) while making the subhalos less compact to achieve the same stream velocity dispersion.
+We refer to this as a rate-concentration degeneracy since the impact rate of subhalos will be covariant with the subhalo concentration.
 In this work we do not explore above $3\times$ CDM in subhalo number density, corresponding to $f_{\rm sub}$ of $\approx 30\%$, significantly higher than CDM expectations ($\approx 8\%$; \citealt{2008MNRAS.391.1685S}).
-In future work, combining our analysis with density information can likely break this rate-concentration degeneracy.
+In future work, combining our analysis with density information can likely break the rate-concentration degeneracy.

 For the concentration parameter $A_r$, we adopt a loguniform prior, from $A_r = 0.1$ to $A_r = 2$.
-For a $10^6~M_\odot$ subhalo these bounds correspond to a concentration ($c_{-2}$) of roughly 99 and 9, respectively.
+For a $10^6~M_\odot$ subhalo these bounds correspond to a concentration ($c_{-2}$) of roughly 400 and 18, respectively.
 Our prior on $M_{hm}$ is also loguniform from $M_{hm} = 0$ (effectively) to $M_{hm} = 10^{10}~M_\odot$.

 \textbf{Model II ($\mathbf{r_s/{r_{s,\rm{\textbf{cdm}}}} = f(M)}, \ \mathbf{M_{\textbf{\rm hm}} = 0}$):} We also consider a separate scenario, where $M_{\rm hm} = 0$ (i.e., the CDM SHMF), and the parameter $A_r$ in Eq.~\ref{eq: r_s_m} is modeled as a broken power-law in $\log\left(M / M_\odot \right)$.
 In log-space, the broken power-law is piecewise linear with an offset ($a_1$), two-slopes ($\alpha_1, \alpha_2$) and a breakpoint ($a_2$).
 The functional form is: